satishdevops777/Devops/Aws.md

 Browser connects to 9.10.1.12 and loads the website.
 ```

-5. Route 53 Overview
+5. **Route 53 Overview**
-Amazon Route 53 is:
+- Amazon Route 53 is:

-Highly available & scalable
+-- Highly available & scalable

-Fully managed authoritative DNS
+-- Fully managed authoritative DNS

-Lets you update your own DNS records
+-- Lets you update your own DNS records

-Can check health of your endpoints
+-- Can check health of your endpoints

-The only AWS service with 100% SLA uptime guarantee
+-- The only AWS service with 100% SLA uptime guarantee

-6. Route 53 Records
+6. **Route 53 Records**
-Each DNS record defines how you route traffic for a domain.
+- Each DNS record defines how you route traffic for a domain.
 A record contains:

-Name: example.com or app.example.com
+-- Name: example.com or app.example.com

-Type: A, AAAA, CNAME, etc.
+-- Type: A, AAAA, CNAME, etc.

-Value: IP or another hostname
+-- Value: IP or another hostname

-Routing Policy: How Route 53 decides which record to use
+-- Routing Policy: How Route 53 decides which record to use

-TTL: How long the resolver caches the record
+-- TTL: How long the resolver caches the record

-7. Record Types
+7. **Record Types**

 | Record Type | Purpose                                              | Example                              |
 | ----------- | ---------------------------------------------------- | ------------------------------------ |